softpian/softpian.github.io/tasty_privacy_policy.md

 - __Service__ refers to the Application.

-- __Service Provider__ means any natural or legal person who processes the data on behalf of the Company.
-It refers to third-party companies or individuals employed by the Company to facilitate the Service, to provide the Service on behalf of the Company, to perform services related to the Service or to assist the Company in analyzing how the Service is used.

 - __You__ means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.